Roman diocese: Tetrarchy (286–305)

-Constantinian reforms (326-337)
+Constantinian reforms (326–337)

 From 310, Constantine I was one of the Augusti of the Empire and from 324 he was the sole ruler of the whole state.
-During his reign, he carried out many crucial reforms creating the administrative and military organisation of the empire which would last until the fall of the Western Roman Empire.
+During his reign, he carried out many crucial reforms creating the administrative and military organization of the empire which would last until the fall of the Western Roman Empire.

 Regionalisation of the Praetorian Prefectures

 The principal territorial reform undertaken by Constantine, as part of a process of trial-and-error, was the 'regionalisation' of the Praetorian prefecture.
 Hitherto, one or two Praetorian prefects had served as chief minister for the whole empire, with military, judicial, and fiscal responsibilities.

 The political centralisation under Constantine, which culminated in the reunification of the whole empire under his rule, resulted in an "administrative decentralisation."
 A single emperor could not control everything, so between 326 and 337, Constantine progressively transformed the 'ministerial' Praetorian Prefect into a 'regional' Prefect, in charge of a specific territory which contained several dioceses and was called a 'Praetorian Prefecture' (praefectura praetorio).

 These Praetorian Prefects had authority over the Vicars and Provincial Governors.
 Paul Petit argues that the dioceses "themselves prefigured to some degree" the regional praetorian prefectures.
 Thus, the creation of the praetorian prefectures reduced the utility of the dioceses.
 The direct link between the prefects and the governors bypassed the Vicars and caused their power to decline; they increasingly became agents carrying out the will of the Praetorian Prefects.
-However, despite their decreased importance, the vicars played an important role in the court hierarchy - Constantine raised them to the rank of clarissimi (between the consulares and the proconsulares).
+However, despite their decreased importance, the vicars played an important role in the court hierarchy: Constantine raised them to the rank of clarissimi (between the consulares and the proconsulares).